adrienabbey/REALLY-kinda-BAD-IDLE-GAME-Just-Kidding-The-Prequel-II/sdp.md

 ## Administrivia

 * Meeting details: We shall meet three times in the month of Feburary, and meet one to two times during the month of March and April.
-Meetings will usually take place after class on tuesday or thursday around 12:20 p.m. or through discord.
 Each meeting-minutes document can summarize an aggregation of smaller discussions had over discord or in-person, which could happen over the course of several days.
-Depending on availability these times and dates can be changed.

 ## Development Methodology